MRCollective/ChameleonForms/README.md

     * You can be confident all fields have labels, validation HTML etc. that are correctly hooked up and you haven't misspelt any IDs etc.
     * Similarly, you can be sure that all fields will definitely bind to the view model when posted back to the server
     * The form is much quicker to write and read since it's way terser
-* The correct field types have automatically been inferred, including HTML 5 field types where they are useful (e.g. not for dates since you have no control over date format):
+* The correct field types have automatically been inferred, including HTML5 field types where they are useful (e.g. not for dates since you have no control over date format):
     * `string` -> `<input type="text">`
     * `[EmailAddress]` -> `<input type="email">`
     * `[DataType(DataType.Password)]` -> `<input type="password">`